TUW-GEO/pyswi/README.rst

 =====

-Python package for the swi calculation.
+Python package for the swi ts calculation.

 Description
 ===========

-Python package for the swi calculation.
+The package includes the following features:

+* SWI TS: SWI TS Calculation with SWI GAIN support.
+* SWI TS: Calculation of the QFLAG.
+* SWI TS: Calculation of SWI NOISE including SWI NOISE GAIN.

 Installation